 The only thing customers pay for is the storage required for 3D assets and the volume of traffic generated to access virtual scenes created on the platform.

 Developers can use the Sumerian editor to drag and drop 3D objects such as characters, landscapes or office environments — like furniture or entire buildings — according to AWS.
-They can choose from a library of prebuilt objects, create their own objects, or download objects from third-party asset repositories like Sketchpad or Turbosquid.

 Animated 3D characters can serve as guides through a scene by narrating scripts or answering questions.